8 Best Outdoor BBQ Grill Brands of 2024

 Outdoor electric grills have been getting a bad wrap for a long time, but Spark Grill is trying to fix that.

-Spark Grill is just as easy to use as any other electric grill, but they now have the ability to impart that savory BBQ flavor.
+Spark Grill is just as easy to use as any other electric grill, but they now can impart that savory BBQ flavor.

 With its patented Briq, it operates as a charcoal grill but heats up in a fraction of the time.

-All you have to do is slide the charcoal Brig under the grill, press a button, and in 10 minutes, you are ready to go.
+All you have to do is slide the charcoal Brig under the grill and press a button, and in 10 minutes, you will be ready to go.

-Since they are such a new company, they only sell one product, but the essentials packages is the basics of everything you need and a great place to start
+Since they are such a new company, they only sell one product, but the essentials package is the basics of everything you need and a great place to start.

-Pricing is similar to all their packages as there really is only one model and package prices vary from about $1,00-$1,400 and is dependent on the accessories.
+Pricing is similar to all their packages as there is only one model, and package prices vary from about $1,00-$1,400 and depend on the accessories.

-At this price point, Sparks Grill start on the high side.
+At this price point, Sparks Grill starts on the high side.

 Types of Grills

-The world of outdoor grills is a big one with many strong opinions on what particular type of grill is the best.
-When looking into grills, figuring out the right type of grill for your budget, experience, and tastes should be the first thing you do.
+The world of outdoor grills is extensive, with many strong opinions on the best type.
+When looking into grills, figuring out the correct type for your budget, experience, and tastes should be the first thing you do.

 Charcoal Grills